kkomelin/laravel-translatable-string-exporter/README.md

 php artisan translatable:export es,bg,de
 ```

-The command with the `"es,bg,de"` parameter passed will create a `es.json`, `bg.json`, `de.json` files with translatable strings or update the existing files in the `lang/` folder of your project.
+The command with the `"es,bg,de"` parameter passed will create `es.json`, `bg.json`, `de.json` files with translatable strings or update the existing files in the `lang/` folder of your project.

 ### Find untranslated strings in a language file (command)